microsoft/segar/segar/rendering/README.md

 ### Obscuring factors in visual features.

-SEGAR renderers also are capable of obscuring visual features, such that they wont be visible to the agent.
+RPP renderers also are capable of obscuring visual features, such that they wont be visible to the agent.